allejo/Intro-To-Web/_lessons/chapter-02/lesson-2-working-from-a-design.md

 Something to keep in mind is the fact that with code, there is never a wrong answer.
 There may be poor implementations or inefficient solutions, but that doesn't mean it's wrong unless it does not do what it's supposed to do.

-## Step 1
+## Let's Get Started

-The first step is to use our best judgement and split up the design into rows.
+To begin, we our best judgement and split up the design into rows.
 Take note, with this example there are *several* different ways of setting this up but this tutorial will take you on only one of them with 3 rows.

 ![Layout Challenge 1 split into rows]({{ '/assets/lessons/chapter-2/lesson-2/layout-challenge-1-rows.png' | prepend: site.baseurl }})